 \subsubsection{Number of Reductions}

-During this section, it was discussed that for certain Lambda Sets, we iteratively generate the reductions for each term until it reaches its normal form.
-Thus, another important metric we consider is the number of reductions that each term had to undergo to reach its normal form.
-This number can be seen as how many computational steps are necessary for evaluating a given term.
-Table ~\ref{tab:reduction_sizes} shows the average number of reductions that the terms of each Lambda Set have undergone to generate their respective datasets - for both the OBR and MBR tasks.
+For certain Lambda sets, we iteratively generate the reductions until a normal form is reached for each term.
+Thus, another important metric we consider is the number of reductions each term had to undergo to reach its normal form.
+This number can be seen as the number of computational steps necessary to evaluate a given term.
+Table ~\ref{tab:reduction_sizes} shows the average number of reductions that the terms of each Lambda Set have undergone to generate their respective datasets for the OBR and MBR tasks.